 - There is a server that deflects your location.
-Every day people use this to watch streaming TV in locations that might not let them, but a VPN is perfect if you plan to access ITV Hub or Netflix.
+Every day people use this to watch streaming TV in locations that might not let them.
 You can Google VPN and choose from a site you trust.
 Reddit has some good threads on what company to work with.
-Or download one here on Google Play for the Surfshark VPN.
+Stay up to date on Reddit for the best advice.

 - Make sure social sites you might use are not tracking you.
 We have a lot of motivation to provide personal information to Facebook, on Twitter, LinkedIn, Instagram and others, because, hey isn’t that all the fun to say I ate at Nobu when I was in New York City!
 But use your head.
 These sites follow and track what we do and where we go even when we have logged out of them.
 Like something, or share something?
 You are being tracked.

 These steps might help you clear your tracks: